iishu/SQL-Commands/README.md

 ## SQL Operator
 # AND

-Combines Multiple Conditions In A WHERE clause
+Specifies Multiple Conditions Where both
+Of Them Should Be True

 SELECT * FROM employees

-WHERE

-department= "IT" AND salary >10000;
+WHERE department= "IT" AND salary >10000;

+## OR
+Specifies Multiple Conditions Where Any One
+Of Them Should Be True

+SELECT * FROM employees;

+WHERE department="HR" OR

+department ="FINANCE";

 ## DISTINCT
 Select